 KA's expenses primarily consist of costs related to R&D activities conducted on its behalf by Amgen and Kirin.
 KA pays Amgen and Kirin for such services at negotiated rates.
 During the years ended December 31, 2009, 2008 and 2007, we earned revenues from KA of \$102 million, \$124 million and \$180 million, respectively, for certain R&D activities performed on KA's behalf.
-These amounts are included in "Other revenues" in the Consolidated Statements of Income.
-In addition, included in "Other revenues" in the Consolidated Statements of Income for the year ended December 31, 2007 is \$45 million received from KA with respect to achieving certain regulatory filing milestones.
+These amounts are included in "Other revenues" in the Consolidated Statements of Income for the year ended December 31, 2007 is \$45 million received from KA with respect to achieving certain regulatory filing milestones.
 During the years ended December 31, 2009, 2008 and 2007, we recorded cost recoveries from KA of \$96 million, \$82 million and \$82 million, respectively, related to certain third-party costs.
 These amounts are included in "Research and development" expense in the Consolidated Statements of Income.